-We draw attention to Note 1 to the financial statements which explains that the school within the trust is going to be transferred after the year end to The Priory Federation of Academies Trust on 1 January 2024.
-The trustees consider it to be inappropriate to adopt the going concern basis of accounting in preparing the financial statements for the year ended 31 August 2023.
+We draw attention to Note 1 to the financial statements which explains that the school within the trust has been transferred to The Priory Federation of Academies Trust on 1 January 2024.
+The trustees consider it to be inappropriate to adopt the going concern basis of accounting in preparing the financial statements for the period ended 1 January 2024.
 Accordingly, the financial statements have not been prepared under the going concern basis as described in Note 1.2.

-The net assets of the trust will be transferred at their fair value.
-The company will no longer be active from 1 January 2024 although the trust is still operational until the net assets have been distributed, at which point the trust will be formally dissolved.
+The net assets of the trust have been transferred at their fair value.
+The company will no longer be active from 1 January 2024 and once all compliance matters have been dealt with, the trust will be formally dissolved.
 Our opinion is not modified in respect of this matter.